Manufacturers urge health budget cuts to fund growth

 "The government is making the shift towards growth-enhancing spending unnecessarily difficult by protecting large areas of spending," said Terry Scuoler, chief executive of the EEF, a manufacturing group which represents over 6,000 companies.

-So far the Treasury says it has agreed around 20 percent of the cuts it needs but there have been growing signs of resistance, particularly from within the defence and interior ministries.
+So far the finance ministry says it has agreed around 20 percent of the cuts it needs but there have been growing signs of resistance, particularly from within the defence and interior ministries.

-Danny Alexander, Britain's second-in-command at the Treasury, told Reuters that tough spending decisions will need to be made in the coming weeks, but that he will deliver a new round of cuts without resorting to higher taxes.
+Danny Alexander, Britain's second-in-command at the finance ministry, told Reuters that tough spending decisions will need to be made in the coming weeks, but that he will deliver a new round of cuts without resorting to higher taxes.

 The EEF called for science and innovation spending to be ringfenced, with more money spent on roads and developing export and trade links.
 The group said this, along with steps to tackle rising energy prices, should be funded by healthcare cuts.